 What is Doxycycline?

-Doxycycline is a broad-spectrum tetracycline antibiotic commonly prescribed to treat various infections including sexually transmitted infections such as Chlamydia.
+Doxycycline is a broad-spectrum tetracycline antibiotic commonly prescribed to treat various infections including sexually transmitted infections from sexual partners, such as Chlamydia.

 How effective is Doxycycline in treating Chlamydia?

 Doxycycline is a highly effective antibiotic used to treat Chlamydia.
 When taken correctly, this antibiotic has been found to be successful in treating Chlamydial infection in up to and above 95% of all cases.

 Azithromycin vs Doxycycline for treatment of Chlamydia

 Both medications are useful at treating uncomplicated urogenital chlamydia infection.
 They are both antibiotics but work in different ways.
 Doxycycline for Chlamydia works and is effective in treating this infection.
 It is now recommended as a first line treatment, whilst Azithromycin is a useful alternative for those individuals who cannot tolerate Doxycycline or other Tetracycline antibiotics.

 How do I take Doxycycline to treat Chlamydia?

 You can buy Doxycycline 100mg for chlamydia and take it twice a day for one week for the treatment of Chlamydia.
 You should complete the course, unless told otherwise.
 It should be swallowed whole with a full glass of water during meals while sitting or standing and should not be taken before going to bed.
 It should not be taken at the same time as antacids and aluminum, calcium, iron, magnesium and zinc salts as they may decrease the absorption of Doxycycline.

 What are the cautions associated with Doxycycline use?

-Although Doxycycline capsules are commonly prescribed in the UK to treat symptoms of Chlamydia, it is still important to check if the medication is suitable for you once you have had a positive chlamydia test.
+Although the Chlamydia antibiotics doxycycline capsules are commonly prescribed in the UK to treat symptoms of Chlamydia, it is still important to check if the medication is suitable for you once you have had a positive chlamydia test.
 Doxycycline works but should not be used by people suffering with certain medical conditions or those taking certain medications.
 You should always read the patient information leaflet (PIL) for Doxycycline before taking this medication to ensure it is safe for you to use.
 We also do not recommend drinking alcohol whilst taking Doxycycline.